BDI-ENIB/hermin-I/dolmen/README.txt

             for Debian/Ubuntu => sudo apt-get install python-tk for Arch/Manjaro => sudo pacman -S tk

+            and python Image and ImageTk if there are not installed with tkinter.

         -   matplotlib https://matplotlib.org/users/installing.html

             python -m pip install -U matplotlib